lpsinger/userguide/tutorial/index.rst

    limited quality control of the legacy formats.

-This tutorial will walk you through writing a Python script to receive and process the example LIGO/Virgo/KAGRA GCN notices that are sent every hour.
+This tutorial will walk you through writing a Python script to receive and process the example LIGO/Virgo/KAGRA notices that are sent every hour.
 The tutorial is broken into the following subsections:

 .. toctree::
    :maxdepth: 1

    prerequisites
-   receiving
+   receiving/index
    skymaps
    multiorder_skymaps
    observability